nichind/pybalt/README.md

 COBALT_USER_AGENT=YOUR_USER_AGENT
 ```

-By default, pybalt attempts to parse any available instance for you.
+> By default, pybalt attempts to use any available instance for you provided by [public list of instances](https://instances.cobalt.best).
 It is recommended to host your own instance or request an `API key` from someone else's instance.

 <br>
 <h2>As a CLI</h2>